 We will send you a letter that explains the changes that have been applied to your pension.
-The letter also confirms the reduction to your pot or Scheme pension and lump sum.
+The letter will also confirm the reduction to your pension and lump sum.

 All future estimates of your benefits that you receive from us will reflect the reduction to your pension as a result of your divorce or ending of a civil partnership.